sddevelopment-be/penguin-pragmatic-patterns/content/concepts/emotional_communication.md

 +++
 title = "Heartfelt Dialogues"
-subtitle = "Unravelling Emotional Influences on Communication" author = "Stijn Dejongh" description = "Emotional responses significantly influence the exchange of messages, often leading to misunderstandings and varied reactions based on individual emotional states." summary= """
+subtitle = "How emotions influence our comprehension" author = "Stijn Dejongh" description = "Emotional responses significantly influence the exchange of messages, often leading to misunderstandings and varied reactions based on individual emotional states." summary= """